 36. Would you be willing to relocate if required?

-You should be clear on this with your family prior to the interview if you think there is a chance it may come up.
+You should be clear on this with your family before the interview if you think there is a chance it may come up.
 Do not say yes just to get the job if the real answer is no. This can create a lot of problems later on in your career.
 Be honest at this point and save yourself future grief.

 This is a straight loyalty and dedication question.
 Do not worry about the deep ethical and philosophical implications.
 Just say yes.